Get the newsletter.

 • Preheat the oven to 350°F and grease an 8 x 8" casserole with half the olive oil.

-• In a small mixing bowl, combine the lemon zest, breadcrumbs, parsley, oregano, garlic, two grated cheeses, salt, pepper, and remaining olive oil.
+• Make the seasoned breadcrumb topping: In a small mixing bowl, combine the lemon zest, breadcrumbs, parsley, oregano, garlic, grated pecorino-Romano and Parmigiano cheeses, salt, pepper, and remaining olive oil.
 Taste for seasoning.

-• Nestle the artichoke hearts in a single layer in the casserole and drizzle with the remaining lemon juice.
+• Arrange the artichokes: Nestle the artichoke hearts in a single layer in the casserole dish and drizzle with the remaining lemon juice.
 Add enough water to create a thin layer at the base of the casserole (about 1/3 cup).

 TIP: This water will help steam the artichokes and "cook" the breadcrumbs so they are not dry when baked.
 It will absorb into the dish.